MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-overview.md

 Azure Data Explorer is a distributed computing platform and can have two to many nodes depending on scale and node role type.
 At provision time, select availability zones to distribute the node deployment, across zones for maximum intra-region resiliency.
 An availability zone failure won't result in a complete outage but instead, performance degradation until recovery of the zone.

-#### Leader-Follower cluster configuration
+#### Leader-follower cluster configuration

 Azure Data Explorer provides an optional [follower capability](follower.md) for a leader cluster to be followed by other follower clusters for read-only access to the leader's data and metadata.
 Changes in the leader, such as `create`, `append`, and `drop` are automatically synchronized to the follower.
 While the leaders could span Azure regions, the follower clusters should be hosted in the same region(s) as the leader.
-If the leader cluster is down or databases/tables are accidentally dropped, the follower clusters will lose access until access is recovered in the leader.
+If the leader cluster is down or databases or tables are accidentally dropped, the follower clusters will lose access until access is recovered in the leader.

 ### Outage of an Azure availability zone